saikolab/www-atelier13/src/data/portfolios/en/k17/index.md

 ---
 title: Minimalist Apartment Renovation
-description: A calm and functional living room redesign with a neutral palette, textures, and smart storage solutions.
+description: A 1980s penthouse apartment was transformed into a bright and elegant space with breathtaking views.
+The goal was to create an environment ideal for both long- and short-term stays — a space that exudes understated luxury through simple, refined lines.
 heroImage: ./k17-028.jpg
 date: "Aug 5 2024"
 location: Mytilene, Greece